-If you’re living with endometriosis, the lining of your uterus (aka the endometrium) grows in other parts of your body where it doesn’t belong.
+If you’re living with endometriosis, tissue similar to the lining of your uterus (aka the endometrium) grows in other parts of your body where it doesn’t belong.
 This often leads to pain and sometimes fertility issues.

-So if you have pregnancy on the brain, you might be worried about how this rogue endometrial tissue will mess with your chances of conception 🤰.
+So if you have pregnancy on the brain, you might be worried about how this rogue endometrial-like tissue will mess with your chances of conception 🤰.

 Have endo but want a bun in the oven?
 We’ll fill you in on how to get pregnant when you have endometriosis.